-The excitement of your Lares trek to Machu Picchu will help you arise early for your pickup at 5:00am whether in Cusco or Sacred Valley..
-Within the hour we will arrive at the ancient remanents of this truly awesome Pisac Inca Citadel.
-If you are able to take your eyes off the ruins and look up towards the skies you will be memorized at the flight of the Cararcara falcons hovering and circling in the endless sky.
-Our guide will share with you the history of the Pisac Inca Citadel in all it’s brilliance.
+The excitement for your Lares trek to Machu Picchu will help you rise early for your pickup at 5:00am whether in Cusco or in the Sacred Valley.
+Within the hour, we will arrive at the ancient remanents of the truly awesome Pisac Inca Citadel.
+If you are able to take your eyes off the ruins and look up towards the skies, you will be memerized at the flight of the Cararcara falcons hovering and circling in the endless sky.
+Our guide will share with you the history of the Pisac Inca Citadel in all its brilliance.

-Breakfast is served high above looking down at the plunging gorges and awesome views of the Inca city and valleys.
-Driving onward for 40 more minutes to Huaran, we meet our horsemen and horses.
-Time to saddle up, boots on, and begin our first 3 hours, gradually ascending up to Canchacancha.
-There we replenish our energy for our trek ahead with a delicious lunch prepared by our trekking chef.
-Canchacancha being the the most isolated and self sustainable community traditional to the core, has no bus route or electricity.
-Reestablish your connection with nature and the realness of life with the locals as they share share their homes.
-It would be greatly appreciated if you could share some toys, old useful clothes, notebooks, fruit or any other items with the local.
-Two hours later we have completed our first trekking day and arrive at our campsite.
+Breakfast is served high above, looking down at the plunging gorges and awesome views of the Inca city and valleys.
+Driving onward for 40 more minutes to Huaran, we meet our horsemen and horses who will carry most of our gear.
+Time to put our boots on, and begin our first 3 hours hiking, gradually ascending up to Cancha cancha.
+There, we replenish our energy for our trek ahead with a delicious lunch prepared by our trekking chef.
+Cancha cancha being the most isolated and self sustainable community which is traditional to the core, has no bus route or electricity.
+Re-establish your connection with nature and the realities of life with the locals as they share their homes with you.
+It would be greatly appreciated if you could bring some toys, useful clothes, notebooks, fruit or any other items that you would like to donate to the community.
+Two hours later, we have completed our first trekking day and arrive at our campsite.
 Boots off, time to enjoy high tea with amazing views of the frozen Andean peaks.
-After dinner our guide will show you the Inca Constellations, which they depended on for their agricultural guidance and still do to this present day.
+After dinner, our guide will show you the Inca Constellations, which local communities still depend on for their agricultural guidance.

-Feeling all reved up on our second day and having had a delicious breakfast, we begin our 4 hour hike northeast, an intense trek, passing over three high passes to the highest point of our trek called Pachacuted pass.
-(4700 mt /15420 ft).
+Feeling all reved up on our second day and after a hearty breakfast, we begin our 4 hour hike northeast.
+This is an intense trek, passing over three high passes to the highest point of our trek called Pachacutec pass at (4,700 m/15,420 ft).
 This is the time to pat yourself on the back and embrace the feeling of total exhilaration and self achievement having reached the summit.
 Compensating for the tough trek are the views of the rigid glaciers, shockingly blue glacial lakes, llamas, rugged valleys and undulating farmlands.
-After a time to enjoy the 360º views, we descend for an hour, taking lunch by the mirrored glacial lake, with picturesque views of the Lares Valley with plenty of llamas and alpacas.
-After a siesta time, we descend for 2 hours til we reach our campsite located by the Kiswarani community.
-(3700 mt/12139ft).
-Taking the backroads to Machu Picchu Llama, herders are readily seen and the local indigenous people will open their hearts and interact with you in the Quechua language (Inca’s language).
-Your guide will act as your mediator to translate and teach you some Quechua language, and then you get to enjoy the stunning waterfall… Finally we arrive to Kiswany, take our transportation for 2 hours to Ollantaytambo and then the train to Aguas Calientes where we spend the night in a hotel.
+After a time to enjoy the 360º views, we descend for an hour, enjoying lunch by the mirrored glacial lake, with picturesque views of the Lares Valley with plenty of llamas and alpacas.
+After a siesta time, we descend for 2 hours til we reach our campsite located by the Kiswarani community (3,700 m/12,139ft).
+Taking the backroads to Machu Picchu, llama herders are readily seen and the local indigenous people will open their hearts and interact with you in the Quechua language (Inca’s language).
+Your guide will act as your mediator to translate and teach you some Quechua language and then you get to enjoy the stunning waterfall.
+Finally,we arrive to Kiswarani, take our transportation for 2 hours to Ollantaytambo and then, the train to Aguas Calientes, where we spend the night in a hotel.

-Bursting with excitment on your final day, we take the first bus to Machu Picchu Archeological site, just in time for sunrise.
-There we tour every nook and cranny of this New 7 Wonders of the World site, the great Machu Picchu.
+This is the day you’ve been waiting for!
+We take the first bus to Machu Picchu Archeological site.
+There, we tour every nook and cranny of this Wonder of the New World site, the great Machu Picchu.
 What an unforgettable experience!
-Your guide will expertly direct you through the ruins and its diverse main streets for a 2 hour tour.
-Then on your own, you can wander around the town squares of the world’s spiritual center of Inca wisdom, as well as climb the intricately carved stairways made of stone.
+Your guide will expertly direct you through the ruins and its most important areas for a 2 hour tour.
+Then on your own, you can wander around the world’s spiritual center of Inca wisdom, as well as climb the intricately carved stairways made of stone.
 Or you can stay still and find the peace within as you sit in the pure delight of the moment.

 If you wish to, you can indulge in a few of the following activities on your own (not included in the price)